rule

 Text 12

-I told you already about the nine daughters of Kardama who became the wives of nine great sages of spiritual knowledge [see 3.24: 21-25].
-Now hear from me my description of the generations coming from them.
+I told you already about the nine daughters of Kardama who became the wives of the nine great sages [see 3.24: 21-25].
+Now hear from me my description of the generations stemming from them.

 Text 13